Sushmitha676/DUAL-FLOW-POMODORO----Clockwise-to-Reverse-Timer/README.md

-# DUAL-FLOW-POMODORO----Clockwise-to-Reverse-Timer
+# ECHO-POMODORO

 # Overview
-The DUAL-FLOW POMODORO is a productivity-enhancing Pomodoro timer that introduces a "clockwise-to-reverse" countdown technique.
-Unlike traditional Pomodoro timers, which count down from 25 minutes, this timer initially counts up (clockwise) from 00:00 to 25:00 and then counts down (reverse) from 25:00 to 00:00.
-This unique approach is designed to help procrastinators stay engaged and prevent distractions after breaks by reinforcing their work momentum.
+ECHO-POMODORO is an advanced time-management application designed to enhance productivity by introducing a dual-flow Pomodoro technique.
+Unlike traditional timers, it follows a clockwise and reverse countdown system, ensuring users stay engaged and avoid procrastination.
+The structured cycle of work and break sessions keeps the mind refreshed and focused.

 The timer follows this structured cycle: